Judges.

 Richard Daniel Curtis.

-CEO, The Mental Health Tick & The Root Of It
+CEO, Tick Accreditation & The Root Of It

 Richard comes from a background in mental health nursing and teaching.
 He set up The Root Of It in 2013 to provide consultancy and training in the sector.
 The team run the Mental Health Awareness Programme, a suite of training programmes designed to ensure that staff in any organisation have access to mental health awareness.